-The Wisconsin Corn Promotion Board (WCPB), with the help of the Wisconsin Corn Growers Association, is seeking proposals for the 2016 Grow-Discover Research Program to fund projects that meet research criteria that will add value to the corn industry.
+The Wisconsin Corn Promotion Board (WCPB), with the help of the Wisconsin Corn Growers Association, is seeking proposals for the 2018 Grow-Discover Research Program to fund projects that meet research criteria that will add value to the corn industry.
 Research is important in advancing technology, increasing profitability, improving environmental practices and developing new markets and uses for Wisconsin corn farmers.
+Applications are due Friday, Jan.
+19, 2018.

 The WCPB has a strategic plan to invest state corn farmer dollars in research to advance Wisconsin’s corn industry through new and improved markets or through innovative practices and technology.
 The goal in funding research initiatives that reflect the interests of the Wisconsin corn industry is to return significant value to corn farmers who fund those efforts.